 How to Tell If Recovery Mode is Warning You of a Problem

 In the majority of cases, recovery mode is a completely normal setting and alert and doesn’t mean there is anything wrong.
 In other cases, however, this alert could signify that there is a problem somewhere.
 If you see recovery mode on your display and you’re not expecting it to be on, there could be a problem with your HVAC system.

 If your thermostat keeps running at high or low temperatures that haven’t been set, this usually signifies a problem with the AC system.
 For example, if you cannot hear your AC system running or the fan outside isn’t spinning, your air conditioner is likely broken down.
 It’s also possible that your HVAC system is struggling to cool or heat your home.
 Dirt and debris inside your system, for example, can stop your system from running so efficiently.

 Give Our Team of Thermostat Experts a Call

-If you’re having any problems with your thermostat, give the team here at Sierra Air Conditioning & Heating a call.
+If you’re having any problems with your thermostat, give the team here at Sierra Air Conditioning & Plumbing a call.
 Whether you keep seeing recovery mode displayed when it shouldn’t be, or you’re having problems setting your system for recovery mode, we’d be delighted to assist you.
 We can also help with thermostat upgrades, so call us if you have an old system that isn’t working as well as it should.
 Interested in upgrading to a smart thermostat?
 These systems put you in total control of your heating and cooling, even when you are away from home.
 You can also set recovery mode easily using the thermostat’s app on your mobile phone or tablet.

-Speak to our team here at Sierra Air Conditioning & Heating today to find out more about our range of HVAC services and how we can help you to get the best from your system.
+Speak to our team here at Sierra Air Conditioning & Plumbing today to find out more about our range of HVAC services and how we can help you to get the best from your system.
 We’d be delighted to extend our services to you today and answer any further questions you may have about recovery mode.